 Scott Simpson, Senior Product Manager, Volvo Group Australia

-Mick Perren, CHC Helicopter Pilot and Jandakot Base Manager, RAC Rescue Helicopter Service
+Mick Perren, CHC Helicopter Pilot and Jandakot Base Manager, WA RAC Rescue Helicopter Service

 This session is intended for ground-based firefighters and commanders who may need to communicate with aircraft during a fire.
 It will look at the many challenges faced by aircrew during a fire operation, giving firefighters a better understanding of what the pilots are dealing with and identifying ways in which those on the ground can optimise their radio communications to get their message across clearly and efficiently without jeopardizing aircrew safety.